-In this blog post, I have shared one of the most popular ways of cooking hilsa, i.e steamed or bhapa ilish.
-The fish is cooked in a made-from-scratch mustard sauce prepared in a Bengali style and served with plain boiled rice.
-So, if you are looking for ilish macher recipe, look no further and get going with this one.
+In this blog post, I have shared one of the most popular ways of cooking hilsa, i.e. steamed or bhapa ilish.
+The ilish fish is cooked in a made-from-scratch shorshe bata or mustard sauce prepared in a Bengali style and served with plain boiled rice.
+So, if you are looking for an easy ilish macher recipe, look no further and get going with this one.

-Believe it or not, many jewellery stores offer Hilsa or Ilish as free gifts with gold ornaments!
-Call it crazy but that’s how it is valued in Bengali culture.
-Also, it is one of the most costly fishes in India with a kilo priced anywhere between 2000 – 5000 INR.
+Believe it or not, many jewelry stores offer Hilsa or Ilish as gifts with gold ornaments!
+This might sound baffling but that’s how it is valued in Bengali culture.
+Also, it is one of the costliest fishes in India with a kilo priced anywhere between 2000 – 5000 INR.
 Now, what’s so special about this fish?
-Ilish is a fish that is found in brackish water.
-Meaning it is most commonly found in the coastal regions off the mainland of India and Bangladesh.
-However, during the breeding season up until April, it swims upstream of the rivers to lay eggs.

-How to make Shorshe bata diye Bhapa Ilish Maach – Ingredients List
+Ingredients for Shorshe bata diye Bhapa Ilish Maach recipe

-How to make Shorshe Ilish Bhapa recipe in a traditional way?
+How to make an authentic Shorshe Ilish Bhapa recipe at home?

 - Grind the coconut and poppy seeds into a fine paste